1. What are these terms?

 (h) for job applicants, to consider making offers of employment or for employment purposes (or both).
 Any personal information we collect from employees is dealt with pursuant to the terms of further employment agreement(s).

-When we collect personal information from you this will be for the primary purpose of providing legal services.
-By providing personal information you consent to the collection, use and disclosure of personal information (including any sensitive personal information) for that purpose.
+By providing personal information you consent to the collection, use and disclosure of personal information (including any sensitive personal information) for the above purposes.

 How we collect, manage and transfer your personal information while we are retained to provide legal services is detailed in our retainer agreement and in our further communications to you.